sanpezlo/td-notification/README.md

 Hides the textdraw

-You must pass the id that returned the function ShowTDN
+You must pass the id that returned the function ShowTDN_Manual

 *   Returns 1, if the textdraw was hidden, perfectly
 *   Returns 0, if the id passed in the function was not found